Mr. Bungle: Reunion and The Raging Wrath of the Easter Bunny Demo (2019–present)

-In the weeks following the February 2020 shows, Mr. Bungle posted without comment on their Twitter account pictures taken in a recording studio, hinting at an upcoming record.
+In the weeks following the February 2020 shows, Mr. Bungle posted without comment on their Twitter account pictures taken in a recording studio, hinting at an upcoming recording.
 On March 23 and 24, Revolver magazine published a two-part press release and interview with Spruance formally announcing that the band, joined by Scott Ian and Dave Lombardo, were currently re-recording The Raging Wrath of the Easter Bunny in addition to the previously unreleased songs and covers performed during the reunion shows, with an expected release on Patton's label Ipecac Recordings in the fall of 2020.
 On June 5, Mr. Bungle released a cover of "U.S.A." by The Exploited, featuring a hardcore punk sound.
 "Doesn't matter what part of the political spectrum you are on, everyone at some point has said, 'Fuck the USA,'" Spruance commented.
 "The closest thing we have to a universal sentiment."

-On August 13, the band officially announced the album's release date, now titled The Raging Wrath of the Easter Bunny Demo, released on October 30.
+On August 13, the band officially announced that the album, now titled The Raging Wrath of the Easter Bunny Demo, would be released on October 30.
 Alongside the announcement, they released an animated music video for the single "Raping Your Mind" directed by Eric Livingston.
-Dunn described re-recording their earliest material with Lombardo and Ian like "we were finally utilizing our Ph.Ds in Thrash Metal.
+Dunn described re-recording their earliest material with Lombardo and Ian as "we were finally utilizing our Ph.Ds in Thrash Metal.
 All we had to do was go back to our original professors for some additional guidance and talk them into joining us.
 Turns out we were A+ students...
 We were haunted for 35 years by the fact that this music wasn't given it's [sic] due respect.
 Now we can die."

+In December 2023, Theo Lengyel was named as a person of interest in the disappearance of his girlfriend, Alice "Alyx" Kamakaokalani Herrmann.
+On January 2, 2024, he was arrested and charged with first-degree murder.
+On October 11, 2024, he was found guilty of killing Herrmann.
+On November 8, he was given a sentence of life imprisonment with a minimum term of 25 years.